ArnaudBuchholz/reserve/doc/testing ui5/Measuring code coverage.md

 ## Replacing sources with instrumented files

 Now that the **instrumented files are generated** and the **coverage information is stored at the right place**, a new mapping is created to **substitute the source files with the instrumented ones**.
-To enable substitution, it must be inserted **before** the source mapping.
+To work properly, it must be inserted **before** the source mapping.

 **NOTE** : `'ignore-if-not-found'` is defined to tell the handler to **not fail** the request if the file is not found *(allowing the **subsequent mapping(s)** to process the request)*.